ET-Plus Guardrail

-The ET-Plus Guardrail system is manufactured by Trinity Highway Products, based in Dallas, Texas.
+The ET-Plus Guardrail system is a guardrail end terminal system manufactured by Trinity Highway Products, based in Dallas, Texas.
 The ET-Plus was designed at the Texas A&M Transportation Institute and built by Trinity.
 The end terminal cap absorbs the impact of a crash.
 The wooden posts break and the guardrail collapses.
 The end terminal slides along, pushing the guardrail to the side.
 However, in 2005, Trinity made changes to the ET-Plus without reporting the changes.
 It was alleged that the Trinity design change caused it to malfunction.
 A lawsuit under the False Claims Act filed in 2012 against Trinity stated that these changes were causing damages to cars and drivers.
 Tests have shown that the guardrails act the way they should.

-Overview

-The end terminal cap had been first tested in 2005 and over 200 thousand have been used on United States highways.
-In 2005 and 2006, five crash tests were done showing the ET-Plus a failure by spearing a vehicle or flipping it.
-Trinity argued that the tests were on an experimental system, and that the guardrails on the roads are safe.